Boudha Stupa: Tibetan records

 Her four sons continued with the stupa's construction after her death, when she passed into buddhahood while in the bardos.
-The stupa was consecrated then with Buddha Kassapa's relics, and they made the joint aspiration to bring the Buddha Dharma to the frozen borderland of ice - Tibet.
+The stupa was consecrated then with Buddha Kassapa's relics, and they made the joint aspiration to bring the Buddha dharma to the frozen borderland of ice, Tibet.
 The first born son made the aspiration to return as a king, and was reborn in the 8th century as Trisong Detsen.
 The second born made the aspiration to be the abbott and was reborn as Shantarakshita.
 The third born son made the aspiration to be born from a lotus and as a powerful mantra master so as to protect the Buddha's teachings, and was reborn as Padmasambhava.
 The fourth born son made the aspiration to be born as a royal minister so as to help his brothers, and was reborn as the king's minister Bami Trizher of Yarlung.
 The servant, the elephant, the donkey, and a passing raven were also reborn as humans in Tibet: respectively, as a minister, as U Dum Tsen, as another minister, and as the king's son.

 Yeshe Tsogyal recorded Padmasambhava's complete teaching and concealed it as a terma.
 It was discovered, translated then reconcealed.
 The translation was rediscovered by Shakya Zangpo along with the complete teaching by Padmasambhava.

 After rediscovering the translation of the terma, Shakya Zangpo came to Nepal in search of the stupa but found only an abandoned mound.
 He undertook a restoration during which he is said to have found the remains of Nepali king Amsuverma, the possible father of Songsten Gampo's Nepali queen Bhrikuti.
 His restoration is likely to have resulted in the stupa being the size we see today.
 He is believed to have resided at Chabahil during the work, a few kilometers away.
 Chabahil is known as Sa lhag rdo Lhag, leftover earth, leftover stones, which refers to the belief that the smaller Chabahil stupa was built using the leftover materials from the Boudha Stupa restoration, which could date the Chabahil stupa to the 15th century.

 The story of Samvari the poultry woman is also acknowledged by the local Newar people.
-A painting of Samvari is on the rear of the Pukkasi or Mammo Hariti shrine at Boudha Stupa where a pond with ducks is depicted with a lady taking care of them.
+A painting of Samvari is on the rear of the Pukkasi or Mammo Hariti shrine at Boudha Stupa, where a pond with ducks is depicted with a woman taking care of them.

-201 Earthquake
+2015 earthquake

 The 25 April 2015 Nepal earthquake badly damaged Boudhanath's Stupa, severely cracking the spire.
 As a result, the whole structure above the dome and the sacred relics it contained had to be examined and either saved or replaced.